-Time frames are being implemented to prevent callers from bothering people during unusual hours.
+Time frames are implemented to prevent callers from bothering people during unusual hours.
 This policy is more for those who are not current customers of the company making the calls.
-In the US, for example, cold calls can only be made between 8:00 AM and 9:00 PM.
+In the US for example, cold calls can only be made between 8:00 AM to 9:00 PM.
 This rule is more detailed in Australia where hours differ for telemarketing and research calls, and the time frames adjust accordingly from weekdays to weekends.
 Business owners should be mindful of this because people can easily file complaints if they get called outside of the designated time.
-Note though, that consent from the receiving end may allow companies to call their customers — especially the present ones — at any agreed time.
+Note though, that consent from the receiving end may allow companies to call their customers — especially the present ones — at an agreed time.

 A critical element of an outbound call is the spiel that explains the nature of the call.
 Callers are responsible for properly introducing themselves before introducing the company and its product/service.
 Next, the purpose of the call must be clearly explained.
-Importantly, accessible contact details must be provided for further inquiries, along with other relevant information that a customer might request.
+More importantly, provide accessible contact details for further inquiries, along with other relevant information that a customer might request.

-Take note of “Do Not Call” lists.
 Unfortunately, some people just don’t want to be called.
 A receiver has a right to terminate the call and request a company to put them in a “do not call” list.
 To make it easier, governments actually have national lists for people who do not want to receive any unsolicited calls.
-US and Australia call it a “Do Not Call” Register/Registry, while such is known in the UK as a Telephone Preference Service (TPS).
+US and Australia call it a “Do Not Call” Register (or Registry), while such is known in the UK as a Telephone Preference Service (TPS).
 Similar to the time frame violation, companies can get sanctioned for calling someone who belongs to these lists.

 Lying in outbound calls is also illegal.
 No person deserves to pick up the phone only to hear misleading or false information.
 Everything that will be shared to potential customers or respondents in outbound calls must only be the truth.